-Reading: In addition to being an intensive writing course, ENGL 1B is also a reading course.
+Reading: In addition to being an intensive writing course, ENGL 2 is also a reading course.
 Readings include useful models of writing for academic, general, and specific audiences; readings are used consistently with the course goal of enhancing ability in written communication and reading.
 The majority of the reading is devoted to analytical, critical, and argumentative texts.
 Instructors will help students develop and refine strategies for reading challenging, college-level material.

-Research: A3 courses will include a library orientation conducted or approved by a trained librarian to introduce the library and basic research strategies that students will need to complete upper-division coursework, including locating materials, using them effectively (e.g., quoting, paraphrasing, summarizing), and citing them properly.
-A traditional research paper or a series of short essays informed by library research is required.
+Research: English 2 includes a library orientation conducted or approved by a trained librarian to introduce the library and basic research strategies that students will need to complete upper-division coursework, including locating materials, using them effectively (e.g., quoting, paraphrasing, summarizing), and citing them properly.
+Toby Matoush is the library liaison who can assist students for ENGL 2.
+Phone: (408) 808-2096; Email: toby.matoush@sjsu.edu